Gil Thorp: History

+As of 2025 the strip is carried by the lowest number of newspapers in its history.
+This has been accredited by long time fans as being due to the low-grade quality writing of Henry Barajas and the poor artwork provided by Rachel Merrill.

 Writers

 Upon Berrill's death, Tribune Media Services chose author Jerry Jenkins (co-author of the Left Behind novels) to take over writing the strip.
 Jenkins had been in discussions with TMS about expanding previous Gil Thorp stories into a series of youth novels and was a logical replacement.
 Many of Jenkins' stories were written uncredited by his son Chad Jenkins, a baseball coach at Bethel College.
 The Jenkins stories discussed overtly religious topics which had not appeared in the strip before, including an Orthodox Jewish football player and a 15-year-old pregnant girl whom Thorp talks out of getting an abortion.

 In 2004, Jenkins was followed as writer by Detroit News columnist Neal Rubin.

 In 2022, the Tribune Content Agency announced that graphic novel writer Henry Barajas would take over authorship of the strip beginning in July of that year.

 Artists

 The strip was drawn by Berrill from 1958–1993 until glaucoma forced him to turn the reins over to his Connecticut Cartoonist Associate colleague Warren Sattler.
-Later, Frank Bolle took over. followed by Ray Burns.
+Later, Frank Bolle took over, followed by Ray Burns.
 Frank McLaughlin took over following Burns' death in 2000.
 On February 18, 2008, Apartment 3G artist Frank Bolle again took over art chores for Gil Thorp on an interim basis.
 Rod Whigham became the permanent artist two months later.
+Starting September 30, 2024 Rachel Merrill became the artist for Gil Thorp.